pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 **cursor**: A continuation token for pagination.
 Only available on Enterprise plans.

+To receive a cursor from the API, you need to issue a `paginate="cursor"` query parameter with your initial request.
+This informs the API that it should return a cursor as part of the JSON response.

 Undefined behavior can occur if the query results are impacted during pagination, for example as the result of a completed stack update.
-This also means that sort results must be deterministic to result in expected results, as cursor pagination respects sorting.
+This also means that sort order must be deterministic to yield expected results, as cursor pagination respects sorting.

 **facet**: If provided, an aggregation will be returned with the top-5 values for the given facet, along with how many resources have those values.